uvarc/rc-learning/content/courses/parallel_computing_introduction/distributed_mpi_global3.md

 ```

 **Exercise**
-Modify the example reduction code in your language of choice to perform an Allreduce.
+Modify the example gather code in your language of choice to perform an Allgather.

 {{< spoiler text="C++ Solution" >}}
 {{< code-download file="/courses/parallel_computing_introduction/solns/allgather.cxx" lang="cxx" >}}